tox-dev/tox/docs/config.rst

     do so.
 To help with sanity of users a error will be raised whenever the environment name version does not matches up with this expectation.

-    Furthermore, we allow hard enforcing this rule (and bypassing the warning) by setting this flag to ``true``.
+    Furthermore, we allow hard enforcing this rule by setting this flag to ``true``.
 In such cases we ignore the :ref:`base_python` and instead always use the base python implied from the Python name.
 This allows you to configure :ref:`base_python` in the :ref:`base` section without affecting environments that have implied base python versions.

 .. conf::
    :keys: env_site_packages_dir, envsitepackagesdir